dominodatalab/python-domino/README.md

 Updates the name and / or description of a specified dataset

-- _dataset_id:_ id that identify the specific dataset to be updated
+- _dataset_id:_ id that identifies the specific dataset to be updated
 - _dataset_name:_ (Optional) New name of the dataset * May have unintended referential consequences*
 - _dataset_description:_ (Optional) New description of the dataset

 <hr>